gershnik/wsdd-native/doc/wsddn.8.md

 :   Report this computer as a member of Windows workgroup _name_.
 Options `--domain` and `--workgroup` are mutually exclusive.
 If neither is specified domain/workgroup membership is auto-detected from SMB configuration.
 If no SMB configuration is found it is set to a workgroup named `WORKGROUP`.
 The equivalent config file option is `member-of`.

 `--smb-conf` _path_
-:   Path to smb.conf file to extract the SMB configuration from.
+:   Path to `smb.conf`, `samba.conf`, or `ksmbd.conf` file to extract the SMB configuration from.
 This option is not available on macOS.
-By default `wsddn` tries to locate this file on its own.
-Use this option if auto-detection fails or picks wrong samba instance.
+By default `wsddn` tries to locate this file on its own by querying your local Samba installation.
+Use this option if auto-detection fails, picks wrong Samba instance or if you are using KSMBD on Linux.
 The equivalent config file option is `smb-conf`.

 # SIGNALS